Bottom line: The best time to start investing was 10 years ago. The second best time is today. The specific fund matters far less than starting.

 - Pay off high-interest debt (above 7–8% APR) → guaranteed return

-- Roth IRA — max it ($7,000/year) → tax-free growth
+- Roth IRA, maxed ($7,000/year) → tax-free growth

-- 401(k) — max it ($23,500/year) → tax-deferred growth
+- 401(k), maxed ($23,500/year) → tax-deferred growth

 - Taxable brokerage account → no limits, no tax benefits, but fully flexible

 Most people never get past step 3.
-That's fine — maxing a Roth IRA every year from age 25 to 65 at 7% average return generates $1.44M in tax-free retirement wealth.
+That's fine: maxing a Roth IRA every year from age 25 to 65 at 7% average return generates $1.44M in tax-free retirement wealth.

 Sources: Dalbar QAIB (Quantitative Analysis of Investor Behavior) Annual Study (2025) — average equity investor returned 6.3% vs S&P 500's 12.6% over 20 years; Vanguard How America Saves Report (2025); ICI Investment Company Fact Book (2025).

 Answer a few questions about your situation and goals.
-Money Map points you to the highest-value next step.
+Money Map points you to the highest-value next step across savings, mortgage, cards, and debt.

 Was this guide helpful?